 - Depending on implementation, it may not exist.
 RAN4 RF requirement (if any, e.g., ACS) and peak power consumption target also need to be considered.

-- FFS: LNA for improving signal strength and sensitivity of receiver, if present
+- LNA for improving signal strength and sensitivity of receiver, if present

 - RF envelope detector (RF-ED) detects envelope from RF signal.